canarybit/cc-docs/docs/tower.md

     package_reboot_if_required: true
     ```

+*⚠️ **NOTE:** The security characteritstic of this environment are not verified!
+In this case, you are still trusting the hypervisor/infrastructure provider.
+For full-privacy and highest security level, verify the environment with CanaryBit Attestation service.*

 ### CanaryBit Attestation

-CanaryBit Attestation service can be easily added as part of the CanaryBit Tower configuration to verify the correctness of a Confidential VM, once the resource is correclty deployed on the preferred infrastructure provider.
+CanaryBit Attestation service can be easily added as part of the CanaryBit Tower configuration to verify the security characteristics of a Confidential VM, once the resource is correclty deployed on the target infrastructure provider.

 In addition to the standard configuration, the `cloud-init` file will:

-1. create a Manifest file containing execution details such as:

-    - the [supported](supported-setups.md) hardware environment to verify;
-    - the custom policies

-2. create the `canarybit` user-group and assign it to the user (e.g. `cbuser`), limiting its `root` permissions;
+1. Create a `canarybit` user-group and assign it to the user (e.g. `cbuser`), limiting its `root` permissions;
-3. collect information about the current executiont environment;
+2. Collect information about the current execution environment;
-4. download & run the [CanaryBit Inspector client](inspector.md) (`cbclient`) applying the custom Policies;
+3. Download & run the [CanaryBit Inspector client](inspector.md) (`cbclient`) applying the (optional) Custom Policies;
-5. return the final **CanaryBit report** upon a successful verification process.
-Logs and reports are also available for **external logging & auditing** services.
+4. Return the final **CanaryBit report**.
+Logs and reports are available for **external logging & auditing** activities.

-CanaryBit Tower comes with a `cloud-init` **generator** to ensure the right configuration is deployed.